isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-07-18-post-Companion Planting.md

 	<li><input type="checkbox" id="accordion3">
 		<label for="accordion3">Growing groundcovers as a living mulch</label><div>
 	<img src="/images/Hardscapes/PXL_20230225_024644403.jpg" title="Alternanthera plants being used as living mulch.
 Photo by Jacqueline Chua">
 	<p>Covering the soil with <a href="/page-index/horticulture-techniques/mulching/">organic or inorganic mulches</a> helps to reduce water loss, suppress weeds, and prevent soil erosion.
-Some groundcovers that have fast-growing vines that cover the soil can be used as a living mulch and pairing them with taller plants like <a href="/page-index/edible-plants/ladys-finger/">Lady’s-Fingers</a>, or <a href="/page-index/edible-plants/brinjal/">Brinjals</a> as a main crop is a good way to maximize yields while keeping the soil healthy.</p>
+Some groundcovers that have fast-growing vines that cover the soil can be used as a living mulch.
+Pairing them with taller plants like <a href="/page-index/edible-plants/ladys-finger/">Lady’s-Fingers</a>, or <a href="/page-index/edible-plants/brinjal/">Brinjals</a> as a main crop is a good way to maximize yields while keeping the soil healthy.</p>
 	<p>However, living mulches still need water and nutrients, and thus need more watering, maintenance and fertilizing compared to non-living mulches to keep both the living mulch and the main crop productive.</p>
 	<p>Some edible living mulches include:</p>
 	<ul>